CelesteBox/technical-writing-portfolio/index.md

 I am a technical writer with a background in technology, systems thinking, and applied ethics.
 I also have a strong background in teaching and research, which helps me anticipate reader friction and write with intent.

 My work focuses on translating complex technical concepts into understandable and actionable documentation for developers, product teams, and technical stakeholders — whether that’s onboarding flows, API documentation, integration guides, or applied AI topics.
-I think 'translating to ensure action flow' is the best way to define technical writing.
+For me, technical writing is translation with intent: making sure understanding enables action.

 I am particularly interested in documentation as a bridge between engineering, product, and human decision-making.